 Jiachenhong's renewed HNTE certificate was dated October 28, 2011 and was approved by the relevant PRC tax authority on February 15, 2012.
 Such status was valid retroactively as of January 1, 2011 and expired on December 31, 2013.
 As a result, Jiachenhong was subject to a reduced tax rate of 15% during such period.
 Jiachenhong's HNTE status was subsequently redetermined by the relevant PRC tax authority in January 2015 and the renewed HNTE certificate was dated October 30, 2014 with a validity of 3 years.
 Such status was valid retroactively as of January 1, 2014 and expired on December 31, 2016, and Jiachenhong was subject to a reduced tax rate of 15% during such period.
 Jiachenhong is in the process of reapplication for its HNTE status which will enable it to the preferential income tax rate of 15% from January 1, 2017 to December 31, 2019.
 Nuoya's HNTE certificate was dated December 28, 2010 and was approved by the relevant PRC tax authority on June 2, 2011.
 Such status was valid retroactively as of January 1, 2010 and expired on December 31, 2012.
 As a result, Nuoya was subject to a reduced tax rate of 15% during such period.
 Nuoya's HNTE status was redetermined by the relevant PRC tax authority in April 2014 and the renewed HNTE certificate was dated October 16, 2013 with a validity of 3 years.
-Such status was valid retroactively as of January 1, 2014 and the renewed HNTE certificate was dated October 16, 2013 with a validity of 3 years.
-Such status was valid retroactively as of January 1, 2014 and the renewed HNTE certificate was dated October 16, 2013 with a validity of 3 years.
-Such status was valid retroactively as of January 1, 2014 and the renewed HNTE certificate was dated October 16, 2013 with a validity of 3 years.
 Such status was valid retroactively as of January 1, 2013 and expired on December 31, 2015, and Nuoya was subject to a reduced tax rate of 15% during such period.
 Nuoya's HNTE status was subsequently redetermined by the relevant PRC tax authority in March 2017 and the renewed HNTE certificate was dated November 30, 2016 with a validity of 3 years.
 Such status is valid retroactively as of January 1, 2016 and will expire on December 31, 2018, and Nuoya is subject to a reduced tax rate of 15% during such period.
 Lukou's HNTE certificate was dated September 17, 2015 and was approved by the relevant PRC tax authority in January 2016.
 Such status is valid retroactively as of January 1, 2015 and will expire on December 31, 2017.
 As a result, Lukou is subject to a reduced tax rate of 15% during such period.
 We cannot assure you that Jiachenhong, Nuoya and Lukou will be redetermined as an HNTE and thus continue to enjoy preferential tax treatment upon expiration.
 Furthermore, because the PRC government may adjust from time to time the encouraged sectors and the specific conditions for determination of high-tech enterprises in response to the development of national economics and technology, we cannot assure you that Jiachenhong, Nuoya and Lukou will have their business operations continuously conform to the applicable conditions for determination of high-tech enterprises published by the government at any time.
 Once the business we are operating is considered by competent authorities to have substantive differences from the conditions for high-tech enterprise published by the government at that time, our certificates of high-tech enterprise may be revoked, and our position as a high-tech enterprise enjoying certain tax preferential treatment may be lost.
 Any further legislative changes to the tax regime could further increase the enterprise income tax rate applicable to, or provide for other adverse tax treatments for, our principal subsidiaries in the PRC, the result of which would have a material adverse effect on our results of operations and financial condition.
 We cannot assure you that Jiachenhong, Nuoya and Lukou will be able to continue to enjoy our current preferential tax treatments.